qbaron/git-sandbox/README.md

 # git-sandbox

-A very safe locale to experiment with git.
+A very safe locale and spot to experiment with git.

 Here is a new line.